 The inflation rate is a scale or method of the price inflation that comprises the measurement of the annual percentage change in the CPI( consumer price index).
 Thus we can say that the inflation rate has a greater contribution to the growth of any economy because it calculates and harmonizes all the big or small increases in the general price index of goods at all levels.
-Without any doubt, every country must monitor the inflation rate from time to time, as the inflation rate can damage an economy variously.

 What are the ”Nominal Interest Rates and Real Interest Rates”